bshantam97/3D_Object_Tracking/README.md

 Formula for TTC = - (delta_t) / (1- h1/h0)

+## FP.5 Performance Evaluation 1 (Describing examples where Lidar TTC estimations is off)

+## FP.6 Performance Evaluation 2 (Only the best detector descriptor combinations)

+I have plotted histograms of Time to collision using the Point Cloud Library.
+Please be sure to install PCL from the documentation provided online.
+Updates to CMakeLists.txt have been made to incorporate it.

+### Histogram for TTC Lidar and Camera using FAST Keypoint and BRIEF Descriptor

+### Histogram for TTC Lidar and Camera using FAST Keypoint and BRISK Descriptor

+### Histogram for TTC Lidar and Camra using AKAZE Keypoint and AKAZE Descriptor

 ## Dependencies for Running Locally
 * cmake >= 2.8
   * All OSes: [click here for installation instructions](https://cmake.org/install/)